 Because clinical trials play an important role in this story, and in the approval process involved for the medication you take, I thought I’d walk you through it to help you put things into perspective.

 There are no hard and fast rules governing clinical trials, nothing specific as to the required number of participants in a study, and other things of that nature.
-Clinical trials, in theory, are designed to achieve the best possible result in a best case circumstance.
-Many times, the circumstances are far from the best case, particularly when it comes to the numbers of subjects (people) that are available to participate in an study.
+Clinical trials, in theory, are designed to achieve the best possible result in a best-case circumstance.
+Many times, the circumstances are far from the best case, particularly when it comes to the number of subjects (people) that are available to participate in a study.

 Phase I studies assess the safety of a drug or device.
 This initial phase of testing, which can take several months to complete, usually includes a small number of healthy volunteers (20 to 100), who are generally paid for participating in the study.
 The study is designed to determine the effects of the drug or device on humans including how it is absorbed, metabolized, and excreted.
 This phase also investigates the side effects that occur as dosage levels are increased.
 About 70% of experimental drugs pass this phase of testing.

 Phase II studies test the efficacy of a drug or device.
 This second phase of testing can last from several months to two years, and involves up to several hundred patients.
 Most phase II studies are randomized trials where one group of patients receives the experimental drug, while a second “control” group receives a standard treatment or placebo.
 Often these studies are “blinded” which means that neither the patients nor the researchers know who has received the experimental drug.
 This allows investigators to provide the pharmaceutical company and the FDA with comparative information about the relative safety and effectiveness of the new drug.
 About one-third of experimental drugs successfully complete both Phase I and Phase II studies.